Fractal Time: Absolute or Relative?

 To calculate the velocity, we need λ, the wavelength, and to calculate this, we need a distance.

-Distance: As with time, I shall address the fractal issues of distance in a separate entry due to this interesting characteristic, and to the occurrence of this problem.
+Distance: As with time, I shall address the fractal issues of distance in a separate entry due to this exciting characteristic and the occurrence of this problem.

-As I have pointed out, the fractal shows no concept of distance: so what to do, leave it?
+As I have pointed out, the fractal shows no concept of distance, so what should we do?
+Should we leave it?

 I am currently working on ways to measure this distance, but until then I'll: